 How do I change my beneficiaries?

-Download the form below, fill it out and send it back to us through internal to the TPWOF or you can call the TPWOF and request the Primary and Alternative Change of Beneficiary form (TPS 676 form).
+Download the form below, fill it out and send it back to us through internal mail to the TPWOF or you can call the TPWOF and request the Primary and Alternative Change of Beneficiary form (TPS 676 form).

-How does the will reimbursement program work?
+How does the Will reimbursement program work?

 Who holds my contact information if I pass?